Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Numerical Analysis

 \subsection{Heat diffusion system}

-We first consider the problem of estimating the temperature distribution over a time-invariant 1D heat diffusion system \cite{chahlaoui2002}.
-We assume a 15m thin concrete rod and the spatial domain is equally divided by 60 nodes.
-The heat transfer model is given by \eqref{eq:source} with
+We first consider the problem of estimating the temperature distribution over a time-invariant 1D heat diffusion system \citen{chahlaoui2002}.
+We consider a slender concrete rod that is $15$ m long.
+The length of the rod is equally divided by 60 nodes.
+The continuous-time heat diffusion system matrix $A$ is given by

-where $a=7.5\times 10^{-7}$ is thermal diffusivity and $h = 0.2459$ is the length of each segment.
-We also assume there is a random heat input to each node; this is modeled as \eqref{eq:source} with $F=I$.
+where $a=7.5\times 10^{-7} \text{m}^2/\text{s}$ is the thermal diffusivity and $h = 0.2459$ m is the length of each segment.
+We assume the system is driven by a random heat input at each node.
+Let $E_{d} = I-\frac{\Delta_{t}}{2}A_c$ and $A_{d} = I+\frac{\Delta_{t}}{2}A_c$.
+We consider tracking the temperature of the rod at each node.
+A discrete-time model for this system of the form (\ref{eq:source}) is found by setting In these simulations, we set $\Delta_t =1$.
+Our set of sensor platforms is a thermometer placed at each node; we assume that the thermometers can measure the node's temperature noiselessly.
+Let $e_i$ for $i\in 1:60$ denote unit vectors from the standard basis.
+Formally, the measurement matrix for the $i^{\text{th}}$ sensor is The measurement data is transmitted to a data fusion center over a communication network as described in Section \ref{sec:formulation}.

-Suppose that a sensor is placed at each node, measuring the node's temperature noiselessly.
-The measurement data is transmitted to a data fusion center over a communication network.
-Fig.~\ref{fig:CCP-ADMM01} shows the performance of Algorithm~\ref{alg1} when the communication cost is $\beta$ = $0.1$.
-The algorithm is initialized with the data rate equally allocated to each sensor.
-However, as the iteration proceeds, the allocated data rate is updated as presented in Fig~\ref{fig:CCP-ADMM01}~(b) and the total data rate converges as shown in Fig~\ref{fig:CCP-ADMM01}~(a).
+Fig.~\ref{fig:CCP-ADMM01} shows the performance of Algorithm~\ref{alg1} as a function of the number of CCP iterations assuming that the constraint on the fusion center's MSE is $\beta$ = $0.1$.
+The algorithm is initialized with an equal data rate (quantizer sensitivity) assigned to each sensor.
+Fig.~\ref{fig:CCP-ADMM01}~(a) plots the sum data rate obtained by the solution obtained after a given number of CCP iterations, while Fig~\ref{fig:CCP-ADMM01}~(b) shows the data rates assigned to each sensor after each such iteration.
+In Fig~\ref{fig:CCP-ADMM01}~(b) the assigned data rate is presented as color-coded block at each iteration.
+Figs.~\ref{fig:CCP-ADMM01}~(a) and (b) demonstrate that both the total data rate for the network, and the data rates assigned to each sensor platform, converge after a sufficient number of CCP iterations.

-Fig.~\ref{fig:final sensor i} shows the data rate allocation obtained after a sufficient number of CCP iterations with three different values of $\beta$.
-We observe that similar subset of sensors are given non-zero data rate with these $\beta$ values.
-However, allocated data rates to individual sensors decrease as $\beta$ increases.
-Moreover, more sensors are allocated zero data rate as $\beta$ increases.
+Fig.~\ref{fig:final sensor i} shows the data rate allocation obtained at convergence (i.e. after a sufficient number of CCP iterations) for three different values of $\beta$.
+We observe that a similar subset of sensors are given non-zero data rates for all three $\beta$ values.
+As one might expect, the allocated data rates to individual sensors decrease as $\beta$ increases.
+Increasing $\beta$ corresponds to a less stringent demand on the performance of the fusion center's estimator MSE; a less demanding MSE constraint means that satisfactory performance can be achieved with less bitrate.
+Moreover, it is seen that more sensors are allocated zero data rate as $\beta$ increases.